aaronbcarlisle/abc-vim/README.md

 # vimfiles
-Personal Vim setup for both Linux and Windows.
+Personal Vim setup for both Linux and Windows built and inspired from https://github.com/irrigger/ir-vim.